-In 1995, following a campaign initiated by Essendon’s Michael Long, the AFL added a new rule, Rule 30, that banned players from using racial or religious abuse against each other.
-The AFL engaged with Indigenous communities, and eventually instituted an annual ‘Indigenous round’.
+In 1995, following a campaign initiated by Essendon’s Michael Long, the AFL added a new rule.
+Rule 30 banned players from using racial or religious abuse against each other.
+The AFL engaged with Indigenous communities and eventually instituted an annual ‘Indigenous round’.

 Adam Goodes, born in 1980, played for the Sydney Swans for his whole career, from 1999 to 2015.